lugizmo/DataFrame/README.md

 Data is stored as a consecutive block of memory.
 This is a decision to optimize iterations over memory and having less indirection when working with the data.
 That also means you should try to define the shape of your data at the beginning if possible.
-And then optimizing by choosing a appropriate memory layout as described next.
+And then optimizing by choosing an appropriate memory layout as described next.

 You can choose between layout_right (row major, default) or layout_left (column major) as the underlying storage memory order.
 The interface of the dataframe does not change.
 Choose layout_right when adding records/rows more frequently, and